What You’ll Learn 🖥️

 Control channel operation to manually control function generator or for example some of the digital outputs.

-In the Dewesoft activation mode, only push buttons are allowed.
-There are several actions possible:
+In Dewesoft activation mode, only push buttons are allowed.
+Several actions are possible in this mode.

 Start: will start the measurement from stop mode.